howie6879/ruia/docs/en/examples/simple.md

 Okay, we have already finished our first crawler powered by `ruia`.
 It did nothing, but tells us the basic conception of `ruia`.

-Here is a more [useful example](typical.md), crawling data from Hacker News.